 Packing a backpack is the art of fitting as much functionality into as little space as possible, bringing along the best, lightest tools to ensure a fun, safe and memorable journey.
-And that’s the exact approach that Chimani has taken in creating Version 3.0 of its outdoors apps for iOS and Android, now available for … Continue reading Chimani Leaps Forward with Version 3.0 for Android, iOS”
+And that’s the exact approach that Chimani has taken in creating Version 3.0 of its outdoors apps for iOS and Android, now available for … Continue reading Chimani Leaps Forward with Version 3.0 for Android, iOS

 There's always a few days each year when it's free to get into the U.S. National Parks, but 2016 is no ordinary year: it's the centennial of the National Park Service.
-And all Americans (and visitors to the U.S.) can help celebrate on the 16 (!) days in 2016 when it will cost zilch to spend … Continue reading What a Way to Celebrate a Centennial: Free Parks Days in 2016!”
+And all Americans (and visitors to the U.S.) can help celebrate on the 16 (!) days in 2016 when it will cost zilch to spend … Continue reading What a Way to Celebrate a Centennial: Free Parks Days in 2016!

+"That's so cool."
 Jason Howell, TWiT-TV co-host of the All About Android podcast, neatly summed up the experience of live streaming Chimani's apps from the Cloud via Google's new App Indexing/App Streaming technology during an interview this week with Chimani co-founder and chief technology officer Shaun Meredith.
-Focused on "the big news story this week” — Google’s announcement that content from apps produced by nine launch partners (including Chimani) can now be searched and streamed just like web content — the podcast saw the technology put to use live, to the obvious delight of the show hosts.
-Continue reading “Chimani App Streaming Wows Android Experts”
+Focused on "the big news story this week" -- … Continue reading Chimani App Streaming Wows Android Experts

-Snow means shutdowns at the many national parks that go into hibernation for the winter, but for a select few parks the fluffy white stuff is a harbinger of action, not rest — an opportunity for visitors to slip on their skis or snowboards for some alpine adventures.
-Continue reading “Hit the Slopes at These National Parks This Winter”
+Snow means shutdowns at the many national parks that go into hibernation for the winter, but for a select few parks the fluffy white stuff is a harbinger of action, not rest -- an opportunity for visitors to slip on their skis or snowboards for some alpine adventures.
+Three U.S. national parks include ski areas, facilities that … Continue reading Hit the Slopes at These National Parks This Winter

 Remember when you were a kid and every cloud looked like a cat, or a bear, or your Uncle Louie?
 You can play a similar game at Bryce Canyon National Park, where the awe-inspiring Bryce Amphitheater is filled with towering "hoodoos" in a seemingly endless variety of shapes and sizes.
-Continue reading “See Bryce Canyon with the Eyes of a Child”
+The Paiute Indians believe the … Continue reading See Bryce Canyon with the Eyes of a Child